-Market Movement of Property Values
+Market movement of property values

-Land Use Market
+Land use Market movement

 Residential 18.1%

-Commercial and Industrial 9.9%
+Commercial and industrial 10.4%

 Secondly, Council considers the appropriate average rate increase to apply considering a number of factors.
 Council considers current service levels, and the community's current and future needs, and the methods by which services are provided.
 Council each year consider the budget in detail, and reviews requests for new expenditure and how it contributes to the delivery of the City Plan.
 Consideration is also given to having capacity to respond to the community's changing needs.

-After critically reviewing expenditure priorities and income from other sources Council is proposing an increase to the residential rates by an average of 4.2% for properties not on the minimum rate.
+After critically reviewing expenditure priorities and income from other sources, Council has endorsed an increase to the residential rates by an average of 4.2% for properties not on the minimum rate.
 The minimum rate has increased by 4.2% from \$1,228 to \$1,280 for 2025/26.
 Forecast inflation at June 2025 is 3% per Deloitte Access Economics Business Outlook December 2024.